-Network resonance emerges from the interaction between excitatory and inhibitory elements.
-In computational models, including those presented here, network resonance is determined largely by feedback inhibition.
-While resonance arises in reduced models with homogeneous cellular properties, the cat visual cortex contains a great deal of heterogeneity.
-The dominant gamma-band resonance we observed could be due to intracellular mechanisms, network properties, or combinations of both.
+Network resonance emerges from the interaction between E-I elements.
+In computational models, including those presented here, network resonance is determined largely by feedback inhibition (Börgers and Kopell, 2003; Buzsáki and Wang, 2012; Tiesinga and Sejnowski, 2009; Whittington and Traub, 2003).
+Although resonance arises in reduced models with homogeneous cellular properties, the cat visual cortex contains a great deal of heterogeneity.
+The dominant gamma-band resonance we observed could be caused by intracellular mechanisms, network properties, or combinations of both.
 Intracellular transfer functions have been characterized for assorted cell classes using in vitro electrophysiology and optogenetics.
-While there is diversity depending on morphology and channel composition, the dominant cell class we drove with light, pyramidal cells, typically exhibits a low-pass characteristic.
-Previous work characterized the transfer function of a variety of opsins, including the opsin used here (hChR2(H134R)), in cultured pyramidal cells and found that transfer peaked at 3 Hz and declined smoothly for higher frequencies, with currents reduced by half at ~40 Hz (ChR2R in Fig. 1 of (Tchumatchenko et al., 2013)).
+Although there is diversity depending on morphology and channel composition, the dominant cell class we drove with light, pyramidal cells, typically exhibits a low-pass characteristic.
+Previous work characterized the transfer function of a variety of opsins, including the opsin used here (hChR2(H134R)), in cultured pyramidal cells and found that transfer peaked at 3 Hz and declined smoothly for higher frequencies, with currents reduced by half at ~40 Hz (ChR2R in figure 1 of Tchumatchenko et al., 2013).
 Therefore, the gamma-band resonance observed in the present study is most likely not due to the opsin or electrical properties of the individual neurons, but rather predominantly determined by feedback inhibition in the network (Buzsáki and Wang, 2012).
 This network mechanism is likely assisted and amplified by cellular mechanisms.
 Interneurons can show 1:1 phase locking to suprathreshold sinusoidal current injections up to 50 Hz (Fellous et al., 2001).
 When the transfer function from injected current to spike times is directly measured for cortical interneurons in slices of ferret prefrontal cortex, it reveals a broad peak in the gamma range (Hasenstaub et al., 2005).
-Additionally, specialized classes of excitatory neurons have been described in cat and macague visual cortex, with properties that likely promote gamma-band resonance (Gray and McCormick, 1996; Onorato et al., 2020).
+Additionally, specialized classes of excitatory neurons have been described in cat and macaque visual cortex, with properties that likely promote gamma-band resonance (Gray and McCormick, 1996; Onorato et al., 2020).

-Interestingly, the spike-triggered average revealed that spikes were preceded not only by rhythmic peaks, but also by rhythmic troughs, suggesting that input which matches the intrinsic timescale of feedback inhibition is preferentially transmitted.
+Interestingly, the STA revealed that spikes were preceded not only by rhythmic peaks but also by rhythmic troughs, suggesting that input that matches the intrinsic timescale of feedback inhibition is preferentially transmitted.
 In a driven state, network excitation and inhibition wax and wane with a delay determined by features of synaptic connectivity.
-This creates windows of enhanced susceptibility to external drive, and the pace of network inhibition will preferentially permit excitatory cells to transmit components of their time-varying extrinsic drive that match the endogenous dynamics (Fries, 2015).
+This creates windows of enhanced susceptibility to the external drive, and the pace of network inhibition will preferentially permit excitatory cells to transmit components of their time-varying extrinsic drive that match the endogenous dynamics (Fries, 2015).
 Exogenously driven excitatory spikes will subsequently drive inhibitory neurons and renew the cycle of feedback inhibition.
 If excitation arrives out of phase with the network rhythm, it can prematurely drive inhibition in a feedforward manner, and sufficient premature capture of inhibition will lead to desynchronization of the inhibitory pool.
 Such premature forcing is kept in check by the strong synchronization within the inhibitory pool, via dense I-I coupling.
 Thus, exogenous excitation competes with the endogenous pace set by strong feedback inhibition.